-some of the most frequently asked questions we receive from note holders
+some of the most frequently asked questions we receive from note holders about working with companies that buy mortgage notes

 I didn’t even know I could sell my note.
 Where do I begin?